Hagia Sophia's History: Church Turned Mosque, A Reflection of the Intersection between East and West, & More

 Contents

-The Hagia Sophia Mosque in Istanbul is a true masterpiece of Byzantine architecture and a significant symbol of history and culture.
+Dating back to the year 537 AD, the Hagia Sophia in Istanbul is a true masterpiece of Byzantine architecture, that has survived the test of time.
 It is known for its Grand Central Dome, intricate mosaics, and delicate stonework.
 Hagia Sophia's history spans 1500 years.
-Once a Church, then a Museum, and now a Mosque, the monument has witnessed the rise and fall of several dynasties.
-The view of the city of Istanbul from the top of this historical landmark is very beautiful and must not be missed.
+Once a church, then a museum, and now a mosque, the monument has witnessed the rise and fall of several dynasties.
+It is a symbol of the diverse blending of Eastern and Western cultures in Istanbul.

 537 AD: Emperor Constantius II established Hagia Sophia as an Eastern Orthodox Church at the peak of Byzantine rule in Turkey.